 It is more important than ever for the business voice in support of water stewardship in California to be heard.
-Connect the Drops provides a unique opportunity for companies to help foster sustainable water solutions in a time of unprecedented drought.
+Connect the Drops provides a unique opportunity for companies to help foster sustainable water solutions as the state addresses the water management issues associated with both unprecedented, extended periods of drought and extreme precipitation - the new normal.
 By joining the campaign, your company joins a growing list of leading companies that know that there is a tremendous economic opportunity to be had in advancing a sustainable water future for California.

-The growing visibility of water challenges and increased public awareness of the issues has created a new urgency and renewed momentum for action:
+The growing visibility of water challenges - crippling drought interspersed with seasons of torrential rain - and increased public awareness of the issues has created a new urgency and renewed momentum for action:

-- Dwindling Groundwater Supplies: Groundwater supplies, which represent more than 40% of California’s water use, are under tremendous strain as a result of the drought and reduced surface water supplies.
+2. Dwindling Groundwater Supplies: Groundwater supplies, which represent more than 40% of California’s water use, remain under tremendous strain as a result of years of drought and reduced surface water supplies.

-- Significant Legislative and Regulatory Momentum: Recently passed groundwater legislation, issuance of the California Water Action Plan by the Administration and voter approval of the new water bond indicates that state lawmakers and the governor are increasingly supportive of ambitious efforts to advance sustainable water management.
-In addition for the first time in history, the State Water Resources Control Board adopted mandatory water conservation requirements for urban water suppliers and has issued surface water diversion curtailment notices to various water rights holders.
+3. Significant Legislative and Regulatory Momentum: Legislation passed over the last few years including the Open and Transparent Water Data Act and Sustainable Groundwater Management Act, issuance of the California Water Action Plan by the Administration, and voter approval of a water bond indicates that state lawmakers, the governor, and the electorate are increasingly supportive of ambitious efforts to advance sustainable water management.
+In addition, for the first time in history, the State Water Resources Control Board adopted mandatory water conservation requirements for urban water suppliers.

-- Strong Public Support: A June 2015 survey by the Public Policy Institute of California finds that Californians see water and drought as the most important issue facing the state, and most residents say people in their region are not doing enough to respond.
-39% of respondents named water and drought as the most important state issue, followed by jobs and the economy (20%)
+4. Strong Public Support: Since the onset of the drought, surveys by the Public Policy Institute of California have consistently found that Californians see water and drought as a critical issue facing the state, and most residents say people in their region are not doing enough to respond.